 - Fees are not refundable and must be paid each time the test is taken.

-You can take a Georgia Motorcycle Safety Program rider education course that offers a driver's license test waiver for graduates.
-For more information about locations and schedules, visit our Driver Education/Training page.
+- You can take a Georgia Motorcycle Safety Program rider education course that offers a driver's license test waiver for graduates.
+For more information about locations and schedules, visit our Motorcycle Safety Program page.
 The Rider Skills Test (RST) is used for both two-wheeled (RST-2W) and three-wheeled vehicles (RST-3W).

-Both tests consist of four riding evaluations that measure your control of the motorcycle and your hazard-response skills.
+- Both tests consist of four riding evaluations that measure your control of the motorcycle and your hazard-response skills.
 The final two exercises involve speeds of about 15 miles per hour.
-Please see the Georgia Motorcycle Operator's Manual for more details about each evaluation.
+Please view the Georgia Motorcycle Operators Guide for more details about each evaluation.

 90-DAY MOTORCYCLE DRIVER'S LICENSE TEST WAIVER

-The State of Georgia will waive your knowledge and skills test and issue you a Class M driver's license if you have a 90-Day Driver's License Test Waiver issued by the Georgia Motorcycle Safety Program (GMSP).
-The Georgia Motorcycle Safety Program offers professional rider education programs that include classroom instruction as well as on-cycle training in a controlled, off-street environment.
+- The State of Georgia will waive your knowledge and skills test and issue you a Class M driver's license if you have a 90-Day Motorcycle License Test Waiver issued by the Georgia Motorcycle Safety Program (GMSP).
+The GMSP offers professional rider education programs that include classroom instruction as well as on-cycle training in a controlled, off-street environment.
 The Program even provides training motorcycles.

-Successful graduates become eligible for their motorcycle driver's license without having to take the Department of Driver Services' knowledge tests and on-cycle test (it does not waive the vision test or any fees and it is only valid for 90 days from the day the course ends.
+- It does not waive the vision test or any fees and it is only valid for 90 days from the day the course ends.
 View the 90-Day Motorcycle License Test Waiver for more information.